areebimran2/EasyChef/README.md

 ![Product Name Screen Shot][product-screenshot]

 Easy Chef is a web application designed for sharing and discovering recipes.
 It allows you to explore various recipes from around the world, catering to different diets and ingredients.
 You can also share your creations with others on the platform and interact with them by liking, favouriting, rating, and commenting on their recipes.
 As an added feature of convenience, narrow your recipe search by using filters that match your preferences.
-Additionally, Easy Chef helps you manage your shopping list, making meal planning even easier!
+Easy Chef also helps you manage your shopping list, making meal planning even easier!

 <p align="right">(<a href="#readme-top">back to top</a>)</p>